philwolstenholme/philwolstenholme/README.md

 ## Tools I like

 Currently I'm working on a React e-commerce SPA, but previously I did a lot of work with [Drupal](https://www.drupal.org/u/phil-wolstenholme).
 I'm a big fan of things like 11ty, Vue, Alpine and utility-first CSS.
+I like tools that allow server rendered HTML and my work focuses as much as I can on performance and accessibility.

 ## Public speaking